danielmiessler/fabric/README.md

 Special thanks to the following people for inspiration and contributions.

+- **Caleb Sima** for pushing me over the edge of whether to make this a public project or not.
 - **Joel Parish** for super useful input on the project's Github directory structure.

 ```